In 1884 – A group of people interested in the new field of electricity met in New York to start the American Institute of Electrical Engineers.

 In 1939 – Franklin Doolittle put experimental station W1XPW on the air, making it the first commercial FM radio station in the United States.
 The station later became WDRC-FM in Bloomfield, Connecticut.

-In 1976 – Atari released the video game Breakout giving the paddle controller something besides Pong to be useful for.
+In 1976 – Atari released the video game “Breakout,” making the paddle controller useful for something besides “Pong.